isomerpages/nlb-learning/_science/Preschoolers/Learning Pathways.md

       </tr>
   <tr>
 <td><a href="https://childrenandteens.nlb.gov.sg/budding-scientists#lp-apple" target="_blank"><b> ABC's of Applied Chemistry for Kids: Why Do Apples Turn Brown?</b>
         <td> Have you ever wondered why apple slices turn brown when they are exposed to air for a period of time?
-What can you do about it? <br><br>Let’s find out with a simple experiment that you can do at home.<br><br>
+What can you do about it? <br><br>Let’s find out with a simple experiment that you can do at home.
  </td>
         <td></td>
         <td> </td>